microsoft/pxt/docs/project-tools.md

 a project opened by another tab.
 Cloud transfers do not acknowledge/overwrite notes edited while the network request was in flight.
 Incoming same-project notes replace a clean view; a dirty view offers a choice instead of silently overwriting.
+The collection is saved as one snapshot, so switching boards does not race independent writes that could drop another board's edits.
+Cloud conflict choices apply to the entire saved collection.

 Existing workspace/cloud account isolation and conflict-copy semantics still apply.
 As with normal project saves, closing the browser before an asynchronous